top of page

 The Test

 Our practice uses the Woodcock Johnson Version IV - New Zealand Adaptation Test.
 This is a comprehensive test including Tests of Cognitive Abilities, Test of Achievement and Test of Oral Language.
-The Woodcock Johnson Test is suitable for 2 to 90 year olds, and allows accurate assessment and reporting at all levels of ability and achievement.
-The test is commonly used to diagnose learning difficulties and giftedness.
-For example testing can indicate concerns such as dyslexia, dyspraxia, dyscalculia, ADD, ADHD, Aspergers syndrome, central auditory processing disorders, visual processing difficulties, and fine motor concerns.
+The Woodcock Johnson Test is suitable for 2 to 90 year old's, and allows accurate assessment and reporting at all levels of ability and achievement.
+The test is commonly used to diagnose learning difficulties (such as Dyslexia, Dyscalculia and Dysgraphia), giftedness and/or twice exceptionality (2e).
+Testing can also indicate concerns such as Dyspraxia, ADD, ADHD, high functioning autism (formerly termed Asperger Syndrome), central auditory processing disorders, visual processing difficulties, and fine motor concerns, with appropriate recommendations and/or referrals regarding these.
 The test's high ceiling levels allow accurate results even for children achieving well outside their age norms.
 The test is fully standardised.

-We aim to ensure that each child enjoys and is empowered by the testing process, which allows us to achieve the most accurate and beneficial insights.
+We aim to ensure that each child/individual enjoys and is empowered by the testing process, which allows us to achieve the most accurate and beneficial insights.

-The test takes 3 to 3.5 hours and is conducted in a one-on-one environment with the child and assessor to ensure compliance with standardisation.
+The test takes 3 to 3.5 hours and is conducted in a one-on-one environment with the child/individual and assessor to ensure compliance with standardisation.
 Each task is only around 3 to 7 minutes in duration and they vary between listening, looking and doing so the time goes quickly for the student.
-Breaks are taken as necessary and your child is welcome to bring a snack and drink on the day.
+Breaks are taken as necessary and it is suggested that you bring a snack and drink on the day.
 Our assessor has over 10 years experience assessing children, teenagers, and also adults.

 We pride ourselves on taking a 'big-picture' approach.
-To ensure we gain maximum insight into each child's abilities and needs, we not only tailor the testing but also consider caregiver's input.
+To ensure we gain maximum insight into each individuals abilities and needs, we not only tailor the testing but also consider caregiver's input.
 When you make contact we will send you a caregiver's questionnaire covering social, emotional and intellectual aspects of your child's development from birth to current day.
 The questionnaire is quick to complete, we ask that you return this along with your child's most recent school report (if applicable) and two work samples.
 The preferred samples are a raw sample of handwriting and something of an artistic nature - these don't need to be your child's best pieces, just a typical example is most helpful.
+For adults being assessed an adult questionnaire is sent for completion and return prior to the assessment.

 On The Day